 The font style is not a huge matter, but people quite like links – the number of clicks on the link increase as you add more links.

-Unfortunately, if you are not in the top Google searches, your site will be loosing out.
+Unfortunately, if you are not in the top Google searches, your site will be losing out.

-As it is becoming increasingly harder to get into the top searches, using long tail keyword strategy is very important.
+As it is becoming increasingly harder to get into the top searches, using a long-tail keyword strategy is very important.

 Web users know how to scroll and look below the fold, but not half the amount as they look above the fold.

 Ensure that your value proposition sits above the fold.

 Do not try and squeeze all of your content in there.